D7 Visa Portugal: The Ultimate Guide for Expats and Retirees

 What is the D7 Visa?

 Because the D7 Visa focuses on income like a pension or income from a rental property, it’s often more suited to retirees or those later in life, whereas the digital nomad visa is aimed at those who are getting their income from working.
-Because of this, you’ll often hear the D7 referred to as the passive income visa or the retirement visa - but don’t get confused, an 18-year old can get the D7 Visa if they earn enough passive income.
+Because of this, you’ll often hear the D7 referred to as the passive income visa or the retirement visa - but don’t get confused, an 18-year-old can get the D7 Visa if they earn enough passive income.
+After five years of residency, holders can apply for a Portuguese permanent residence permit, allowing them to live and work in Portugal indefinitely.

 Who Qualifies for the D7 Passive Income Visa?